Dyced/auto-bak/README.md

 # auto-bak
 Quick backup script

-Any variables you wish for the script to run can be set in autobackup.conf.
+Any variables you wish for the script to run can be set in autobak.conf.
 This has only been tested on Debian 8, so no guarantee for anything else.

+$DATE is your date format for the backup files name

 $TARGET will set the directory you wish to backup

 $DEST will set where the compressed file is put

-$ZIP_CMD is what compression tool you are using , whether it be gzip, tar, etc.

-$FLAG is where you can set any flags for the script to run, by default "-pczvf"
+$FLG1,2,3 etc is the flags for the tar command, you can comment or uncomment them.
+You can add your own, but it may break the script